UniSymNet: A Unified Symbolic Network Guided by Transformer: Related Works

 where $z^{(l-1)}\in \mathbb{R}^{d_{l-1}}$ is the previous layer's output, $W^{(l)}\in \mathbb{R}^{n_{l}\times d_{l-1}}$ ,$b^{(l)}\in \mathbb{R}^{n_{l}}$ are the weight matrix and bias vector for the current layer, respectively.
 In this way, EQL$^\div$ not only has strong fitting and expressive capabilities but also offers better interpretability compared to black-box models.
+However, EQL-type methods typically constrain the operator \(\mathrm{pow}\) to fixed exponents when used as activation functions, which limits their flexibility in modeling arbitrary polynomial relationships.
+In addition, because they rely on backpropagation within a fixed neural network architecture, they often generate overly complex expressions and are prone to overfitting.
+Compared with EQL-type networks, UniSymNet introduces the \(\Psi\) representation (Equation \ref{eq:binary_unification_constrained}), which represents the operators \(\{\times,\div,\mathrm{pow}\}\) through nested unary operations.
+This enhances the expressive power of the network while reducing representational complexity.
+Moreover, UniSymNet leverages a Transformer to guide structure search, enabling the discovery of expressions with lower complexity and alleviating overfitting.

-However, the operator $\mathrm{pow}$ is typically constrained to fixed exponents when used as activation functions, limiting its flexibility in modeling arbitrary polynomial relationships.
-These methods use backpropagation within a fixed neural network framework, so they face challenges related to overfitting and the generation of highly complex results.
-Meanwhile, DySymNet \citep{lineural} employed an RNN controller to sample various symbolic network architectures guided by policy gradients, demonstrating effectiveness in solving high-dimensional problems.
-These methods typically perform symbolic regression from scratch and, as a result, do not improve with experience.
+Meanwhile, DySymNet \citep{li2024neural} employed an RNN controller to sample various symbolic network architectures guided by policy gradients, demonstrating effectiveness in solving high-dimensional problems.
+However, these methods typically perform symbolic regression from scratch and, as a result, do not benefit from accumulated experience.
+In contrast, thanks to the Transformer-guided search strategy, UniSymNet does not need to start the learning process from scratch each time.
+As a result, it not only significantly accelerates the search at test time but also produces more interpretable expressions by reusing prior knowledge, unlike methods such as DySymNet that rely on RL exploration.

-In addition, recent studies have proposed novel representation methods: ParFam\citep{schollparfam} incorporates residual neural networks with rational function layers to parameterize mathematical expressions; GraphDSR \citep{liu2025mathematical} models mathematical expressions as directed acyclic graphs (DAGs) and optimizes symbolic constants through graph neural networks (GNNs).
+In addition, recent studies have proposed novel representation methods: ParFam\citep{scholl2025parfam} incorporates residual neural networks with rational function layers to parameterize mathematical expressions, GraphDSR \citep{liu2025mathematical} models mathematical expressions as directed acyclic graphs (DAGs) and optimizes symbolic constants through graph neural networks (GNNs).